Apple TV Plus is a streaming TV monster Netflix needn't fear

 Want to stir up some internet rage?
 Announce a price hike to a beloved streaming service.

-Netflix found that out the hard way after dropping a 60 percent hike on customers suddenly, driving away members in droves.
-Since then, Netflix has become an expert in tapping its prices gently higher every couple years.
+Netflix found that out the hard way once after dropping a sudden 60 percent hike on customers, driving away members in droves.
+Since then, Netflix has become an expert at tapping its prices gently higher every couple of years.
 It announced its latest price increase earlier this year.

 For now, Apple remains mum on the pricing for Apple TV Plus.

-As for Apple TV Channels, you can look to Amazon's Prime Video Channels for pricing cues.
+The other side of the streaming video coin is Apple TV Channels, which bundles different services like HBO and Starz with livestreaming TV services like DirecTV Now and PlayStation Vue.
+Cable and satellite companies like Charter and DirecTV will integrate their services into Apple TV, while Optimum and Altice will join later this year.

+Having a hub for all of your shows makes a lot of sense.
+Consulting firm PwC notes that consumers increasingly want a single source for programming.
+But Apple hasn't talked about pricing for the channels, although you can look elsewhere for clues.

-HBO as an Amazon Channel, for example, costs $15 a month for people who already subscribe to Amazon's $119-a-year Prime membership, the same price you would pay if you signed up directly for HBO Now.
-Starz costs $9 a month -- again, the same price for an online customer.
+HBO as an Amazon Channel, for example, costs $15 a month for people who already subscribe to the $119-a-year Amazon Prime service, the same price you'd pay if you signed up directly for HBO Now.
+Starz costs $9 a month -- again, the same price as for an online customer.

 But the more you look at competitive pricing, the more confusing it can be.
 Hulu, for example, would compete with Apple by offering both video-on-demand for exclusive originals as well as its giant library of programs from giant networks like NBC, ABC, Fox, FX, Bravo and others.
 That starts at just $6 a month with ads or $12 a month if you want to pay to strip them out.

-But if wanted to get HBO with your Hulu, you need to sign up for its cable-like live-TV service known as Hulu + Live TV, which starts at $45 monthly and then requires an additional $15 a month for the premium network.
+But if you wanted to get HBO with your Hulu, you need to sign up for its cablelike live-TV service known as Hulu + Live TV, which starts at $45 monthly and then requires an additional $15 a month for the premium network.

-And then there's things like AMC Premiere.
-The Walking Dead's network offers fans the option to pay an extra $5 a month to stream its shows without any of its ads and watch certain shows two-days before they air, but you need already be paying for AMC through a typical pay-TV provider.
+And then there are things like AMC Premiere.
+The Walking Dead's network offers fans the option to pay an extra $5 a month to stream its shows without any of its ads and watch certain shows two days before they air, but you need to already be paying for AMC through a typical pay-TV provider.

-That headache-inducing complexity of navigating online video subscriptions could play in Apple's favor.
+That headache-inducing complexity of navigating online video subscriptions could play in Apple's favor, at least in the US.
 The company is touting Apple TV as a simplified hub for streaming services and cable channels, with partnerships with Spectrum and DirecTV.

 Big spenders